-However, this is the wrong attitude; bulimia and anorexia are life threatening and even potentially fatal disorders that should be taken seriously.
+However, this is the wrong attitude; bulimia and anorexia are life-threatening and even potentially fatal disorders that should be taken seriously.

 Unfortunately, as figures from the National Association of Anorexia Nervosa and Associated Disorders suggest, as little as 10 percent of the estimated 30 million people in the US suffering from these disorders get the proper help.
 The rest are left to deal with it on their own, often employing the wrong treatment or methods to handle the disorders.

+You don’t have to fight eating disorders alone.
+If you are in Greensboro there are people who can help you.
 The first step always seems the hardest, but after that you will find everything is easier with the proper help and guidance.
 Our counselors are ready with the professional support you need to cope and deal with your condition.